hitfzyangdianshi/MobiSec/cyberfoxmeow-appdev-reachingout.md

 I've solved the challenge by developing an app to send GET and POST request to the server

-Firstly, I specify the <uses-permission> element in the app's manifest with `android.permission.ACCESS_NETWORK_STATE` and `android.permission.INTERNET` to give permission of accessing the internet.
+Firstly, I specify the &lt;uses-permission&gt; element in the app's manifest with `android.permission.ACCESS_NETWORK_STATE` and `android.permission.INTERNET` to give permission of accessing the internet.

 ```xml
     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />